 Flat, pale, misty green stems form a thick, heavy base with broad, oval, rich green leaves.
-The compact, vase-shaped plant at full growth is about 8-10" tall, but perfectly formed at "baby" size when young.
-One of the most bolt-resistant and uniform varieties of this type.
-Space 6-8" apart.
-Tolerant to heat and cold.
+The compact, vase-shaped plant at full size is about 8-10" tall, but also perfectly formed as a medium or "midi", 6" sized head.
+Good bolt, heat, and cold tolerance.
 Avg.
 9,400 seeds/oz.
 Packet: 250 seeds.

 CULTURE: Sow from early spring through midsummer.
 In the South, pac choi is well adapted for fall plantings.
 Sow 15 seeds/ft., 1/4" deep in 2" wide bands in rows 18" apart.
 Thin plants as recommended in our Pac Choi Comparison Chart.
 Harvest before flowering.
 For baby-leaf, sow in a 2" to 4" wide band sow 60 seeds/ft.
 Clip 4-5 week-old leaves.
 PESTS: Flea beetles can be controlled by covering with floating row covers (see index) from day of sowing.
 AVG DIRECT SEEDING RATE: For bunching: 830'/oz., 13,000'/lb. at above spacing.
 For baby-leaf: 210'/oz., 3,300'/lb. at above spacing.
 SEED SPECS: SEEDS/OZ.: 8,300-11,750 (Avg.
 10,760).
 PACKET: 250 seeds, sows 16' full-size 4' baby-leaf.